+INTRODUCTION

-INTRODUCTION Transitions: Revealing the Cracks Children and Youth Can Slip Through
+Transitions: Revealing the Cracks Children and Youth Can Slip Through

-James[1] was new in my (Alvin's) youth ministry.
-Invited by a friend, he definitely had a lot of energy (some might say too much).
-After a while, James accepted Christ at an outreach gathering hosted by several other churches.
+James[1] was new in my youth ministry.
+Invited by a friend, he definitely had a lot of energy.
+Some might say too much!
+Within a few months, James accepted Christ at a city-wide outreach event hosted by several local churches.
 I remember sitting with him as he made that decision.
 In the months to come, his faith seemed to explode.
-He told others about Jesus, invited them to youth group and read his Bible.
+He shared with others about the good news of Jesus and invited them to our youth group.
+He studied his Bible (and he wasn't known to be an "intellectually-minded" person).
+He prayed fervently.
 He made every attempt to incorporate faith in every walk of his life.
 His parents, who were not Christians, remarked on his change of attitude.
 There was definitely a transformation in his life.

 After high school graduation, he went to Kingston, Ontario, for post-secondary studies.
-As I moved on from that church, my connection to James faded.
-From what I heard, James seemed to grow distant in his faith.
-The spark didn't seem to burn deeply anymore.
+As I moved on from that church my connection to James faded.
+A few years later, I found out from some mutual friends that James was growing distant in his faith.
+The spark didn't seem to burn deeply any more.
+He slowly drifted away from this church and, to my knowledge, from his faith.
 I've lost contact with James.
 Many of his youth group friends did as well.
 I don't know where he ended up.
-James fell through the cracks during a transition and became another statistic, like so many other young adults who have walked away from the Church.
+James fell through the cracks during a transition and became another statistic, like so many other young adults who have walked away from the church.

-We probably all know of children and youth who have slipped through the cracks during transitions.
-While there are plenty of resources for helping with micro-transitions (like a commissioning service or a tool to bridge graduating high school students into post-secondary), many churches do not know how to address this from a macro, comprehensive level.
-The purpose of this resource is to highlight key elements that churches, specifically church leaders, can use in supporting children and youth-and their parents-as they move from one life stage to another.
-We aim to create a conversation surround-ing the topic of how churches can invest in children and youth as they move through different life stages, both from a developmental as well as a programmatic perspective.
-Through our combined ministry experiences, the shared expertise of others serving in children and youth ministries, and the research and trends that currently confront us, we have become convinced that it is necessary for churches to adapt their approaches regarding discipleship of the next generation.
+We probably all know of children and youth who have slipped through the cracks in life, particularly when there's a major shift in their lives (life stage or other circumstances).
+While there are plenty of resources for helping with micro-transitions (like a commissioning service or a tool to bridge graduating high school students into post-secondary school), many churches do not know how to address this from a macro, comprehensive or "big picture" level.
+The purpose of this resource is to highlight key elements that churches, including church leaders, parents, mentors and ministry leaders, can use in supporting children and youth as they move from one life stage to another.
+We aim to catalyze the conversation surrounding the topic of how churches can invest in children and youth as they move through different life stages, both from developmental as well as programmatic perspectives.
+Through our combined ministry experiences at CBOQ's Next Generation department, the shared expertise of others who serve in children and youth ministries, and the research and trends that currently confront us, we have become convinced that it is necessary for churches to adapt their approaches when discipling the next generation.

 Together, we will consider some "big picture" elements that church leadership needs to address, from defining discipleship to setting a structural foundation that moves churches forward together.
-We will approach transitions from a programmatic need as well as the necessary investment into individuals (which we call "Sharing Life").
+We will approach transitions from a programmatic need as well as the necessary investment into individuals, which we call "Sharing Life."

-It is our hope that this would serve as a helpful resource for our family of churches as they consider their approaches to ministry and discipleship of young people.
-This is intended to offer both theory and practical ideas.
+It is our hope that this would serve as a helpful resource for our family of churches as they consider their approaches to ministry and the discipleship of young people.
+This is intended to offer both abstract and practical ideas.